petergarnaes/Madklub-website/README.md

 It fucked with the user settings query to...
 Make it fragment and lift the page to one query?
 Maybe it cannot handle several concurrent queries, only queries run sequentially?...
+I think it has something to do with the navbar query, and it being overwritten.
+Maybe the store should be explored?

 ## Random Notes